riv/moviedb/README.md

 ### Features

--Radio button toggled off - search by name
+- Radio button toggled off - search by name
--Radio button toggled on - search by id
+- Radio button toggled on - search by id
--Clicking a movie from the result given by searching by name takes you the corresponding profile page of the movie.
+- Clicking a movie from the result given by searching by name takes you the corresponding profile page of the movie.